januszgrze/bitcoinrollups/website/websitecopy/research/research-intro.md

 - Chainway: A general purpose ZK-rollup leveraging the EVM and a BitVM bridge
 - Taproot Wizards: A general purpose sovereign ZK-rollup in collaboration with Kasar Labs
-- Build on Bitcoin (BOB): A general purpose, EVM compatible rollup exploring
+- Build on Bitcoin (BOB): A general purpose, zkVM rollup exploring BitVM sequencer designs and bridges
 - Alpen Labs: A general purpose ZK-rollup exploring designs that leverage an "OP_STARK_VERIFY" opcode
 - See the full list of teams here.